About Red Cliff

 Today, the Red Cliff Band is experiencing a cultural renaissance.
 The Red Cliff Early Childhood Center, which serves more than 100 families, operates an Ojibwe language revitalization program.
 The reservation hosts a powwow each July.
-Legendary Waters Resort & Casino opened in fall 2011.
-The Red Cliff Band is establishing the Frog Bay Tribal National Park and a community garden.
-The band also is building a health clinic.
+Legendary Waters Resort & Casino opened in Fall 2011.
+The Red Cliff Band established the Frog Bay Tribal National Park, and and runs a community garden.
+The band also is building a new health clinic facility.

 About the Partnership Between the Students and Red Cliff

-The School of Library & Information Studies (SLIS) at the University of Wisconsin-Madison has been involved with the Red Cliff library Project since 2008.
+The School of Library & Information Studies (SLIS) at the University of Wisconsin-Madison has been involved with the Red Cliff Library Project since 2008.
 Early that year, the Northern Waters Library Service revealed that the Red Cliff Public Library was in danger of closing.
-Although the sorely underfunded library ultimately closed, UW-Madison library students, staff, faculty, and administrators have been working with tribal members to reestablish library service on the Red Cliff Indian Reservation.
+Although the sorely underfunded library ultimately closed, UW-Madison library students, staff, faculty, and administrators have been working with tribal members to reestablish library service to the Red Cliff community.

 In June 2008, library students made the first six-hour drive from Madison to Red Cliff.
 Students and administrators visited the reservation several more times that year, including a community meeting in October.
 The trips were designed to gauge community interest in a tribal library.
 The team found that tribal members wanted to reopen the public library but also sought a long-term goal of building a new tribal library.
 From the onset, tribal members expressed the desire for the new library building to include a gathering space for wakes.